architects-land/minecraft-scaleway-frontend/README.md

 You can also pass `--port uint` (default: 25565) to set the port of the server or `--minecraft-port` to set the port of the Minecraft server (default: 25565).

+You can modify the server name with `--server-name string` (escape space or use quotes if your string contains space).

 ## Technology

 - Minestom